Vanessa Marcil: Personal life

 Marcil was married to actor Corey Feldman from 1989 to 1993.

 In 1999, Marcil started dating her Beverly Hills, 90210 castmate, Brian Austin Green, whom she met on set.
 The two became engaged in July 2001 and had a son named Kassius Lijah Marcil-Green born in 2002.
 They planned to wed that year, but ended their relationship in 2003.

+Marcil converted to Judaism in 2008 which also was one of the reasons why she removed her ankle and lower back tattoos.

 On July 11, 2010, Marcil married actor Carmine Giovinazzo in a private ceremony in New York City.
 In June 2011, the couple announced they were expecting their first child together; however, Marcil suffered a miscarriage, her second that year.
 Marcil filed for divorce in August 2012 on the basis of irreconcilable differences.
 The divorce was finalized in March 2013.

 In April 2015, Marcil revealed on social media that she was engaged to a California Deputy Sheriff, MC Martin.
 On November 13, 2017, Marcil announced she was pregnant again.
+Marcil's father Pete died on September 14, 2017.

-On January 9, 2018, she revealed that she was expecting a daughter, but on January 27, released a statement on Instagram stating she had miscarried for the seventh time.
+On January 9, 2018, Marcil revealed that she was expecting a daughter, but on January 27, released a statement on Instagram stating she had miscarried for the seventh time.

-Marcil's father, Pete, died on September 14, 2017.